 The pathway through the Programme comprises a taught element of four modules, and a final independent Project module.
-You will need to indicate your choice of modules on the extended application form, plus second choices in case your first choice is not available.
 Study is structured to allow the skills and experience of the individual student to flourish and for new skills and insights to be gained.

 Full descriptions of all modules are available on the Module Menu on the Trinity Laban website.